GoToWebinar vs Skype for Business

 Both have significant strengths and benefits; the right option for you will really depend on how you plan on using video conferencing in your business - let's take a look at each of these starting with Skype.

 Skype for Video Conferencing

-For many computer users, Skype may have been their first introduction to real-time video conferencing over the internet, even if it was only to talk to parents while away at college or long lost friends who now live on the other side of the world.
+For many computer users, Skype may have been their first introduction to real-time video conferencing over the internet, even if it was only to talk to parents while away at college or long lost friends who now live on the other side of the country or world.